apasto/ggm_bg_maps_binder/README.md

 There are some maps of the tensor (2nd derivative of the topography-reduced disturbing potential), at the notebook far end.
 They were done out of curiosity, the same disclaimer applies.

+#### License
+The contents of this repository is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details.
+The coefficients of the cited models are downloaded at build time, no part of them being stored in this repository.